100 Bishopsgate: Construction

 Demolition of the buildings and infrastructure formerly on the site commenced in May 2011 and was completed later that year.
 The demolition work was complicated by the existence of six power substations on the site which needed to be kept operational until they could be bypassed.

 In May 2015, it was reported that building company T Clarke had agreed a revised contract for 100 Bishopsgate, with on-site activities scheduled to start in April 2016.
 Ground engineering work began on the foundations to prepare the project for construction.

 Ownership and tenants

 The developer is The 100 Bishopsgate Partnership, a joint-venture between Brookfield Office Properties (87.5%) and Great Portland Estates (12.5%).

 In April 2010 Brookfield paid £43m for a 50% stake in the project.
 In October 2012 Great Portland Estates sold 37.5% of its 50% interest to Brookfield for £47.2 million leaving it with a 12.5% interest.

-In November 2015 Brookfield announced that they had let the first seven floors (250,000 sq. ft.) to the Royal Bank of Canada.
+In November 2015 Brookfield announced that they had let the first seven floors (250,000 ft^{2}) to the Royal Bank of Canada.